iamprecieee/screenrecorder-chrome-extension-backend/README.md

 # Chrome Extension Backend

-This contains the backend code for a screenrecorder chrome-extension project; which provides a RESTful API for managing video retrieval, saving to disk, and transcription.
+This contains the backend code for a screenrecorder chrome extension plugin, which provides a RESTful API for managing video retrieval, saving to disk, and transcription.

 ## Installation